Erez Marom Photography

 Day 2 Flight to Constable Point and Embarkation

-We will depart from Keflavik Airport and fly to Constable point, a small airfield on the west side of Hurry inlet in Jameson Land.
+We will depart from Reykjavik Airport and fly to Constable point, a small airfield on the west side of Hurry inlet in Jameson Land.
 We will embark our boats, meet the crew, hear a safety briefing and commence our sail with a visit to Ittoqqortoormiit, an Inuit settlement in the Sermersooq municipality in eastern Greenland.
 Its population is about 450, and it has been described as one of the most remote settlements on Earth.

 Ittoqqortoormiit was founded in 1925 by some 80 Inuit settlers, who soon prospered on the good hunting conditions of the new area, which was rich in seals, walruses, narwhals, polar bears and Arctic foxes.
 Local hunters have made a living from whale and polar bear hunting for generations, and it remains, up to the present, a significant cultural-economical factor in the area.